heyunh2015/yunhe.github.io/index.md

 <br>
 <br>
 <br>
 Howdy!
-I am a senior research scientist at Meta.
-I was a member of the <a href="http://infolab.tamu.edu/">infolab</a> led by Prof. <a href="http://faculty.cse.tamu.edu/caverlee/">James Caverlee</a> in the <a href="http://engineering.tamu.edu/cse/">Computer Science &amp; Engineering Department</a>&nbsp;at&nbsp;<a href="https://www.tamu.edu/">Texas A&amp;M University</a>.
+I am a senior research scientist at Meta (Meta Superintelligence Labs (MSL)), working on LLM post-training for Meta AI Assistant.
 <br>
 <br>
-Previously, I was at the <a href="http://www.cs.ecnu.edu.cn/s/69/t/247/p/1/c/1932/d/14978/list.htm">ICA lab</a> in the <a href="http://www.sei.ecnu.edu.cn/">School of Computer Science and Software Engineering</a>&nbsp;at&nbsp;<a href="http://english.ecnu.edu.cn/">East China Normal University</a> and worked with <a href="https://www.ryerson.ca/cs/our-people/qinmin-vivian-hu/">Dr. Qinmin Hu</a> and <a href="http://lhe9191.vicp.net:81/~lhe/">Dr. Liang He</a>.
+Previously, I was a member of the <a href="http://infolab.tamu.edu/">infolab</a> led by Prof. <a href="http://faculty.cse.tamu.edu/caverlee/">James Caverlee</a> in the <a href="http://engineering.tamu.edu/cse/">Computer Science &amp; Engineering Department</a>&nbsp;at&nbsp;<a href="https://www.tamu.edu/">Texas A&amp;M University</a>.
+Before that, I was at the <a href="http://www.cs.ecnu.edu.cn/s/69/t/247/p/1/c/1932/d/14978/list.htm">ICA lab</a> in the <a href="http://www.sei.ecnu.edu.cn/">School of Computer Science and Software Engineering</a>&nbsp;at&nbsp;<a href="http://english.ecnu.edu.cn/">East China Normal University</a> and worked with <a href="https://www.ryerson.ca/cs/our-people/qinmin-vivian-hu/">Dr. Qinmin Hu</a> and <a href="http://lhe9191.vicp.net:81/~lhe/">Dr. Liang He</a>.
 I obtained my Bachelor's degree from <a href="http://english.dhu.edu.cn/">Donghua University</a>.
 <br>
 <br>
 <h2>Research Experience</h2>
 <h3>Senior Research Scientist, Meta.
 (Aug 2023 – Present)</h3>
-Research Project: Chatbot System
+Research Project: LLM post-training for Meta AI assistant
 <br>
 <br>